 Female Ultrasound Courses

 Female sexual function and dysfunction remain one of the most neglected and conflicting topic of Sexual Medicine.
 One of the main limitations is represented by the lack of objective instrument to adequately assess “normal and dysfunctional” sexual response.
-Ultrasound evaluation represents a routine analysis for all gynecological patients and its management is a crucial step for all residents involved in gynecology schools.
-However, although the role of female ultrasound evaluation for general gynecological problems or fertility is well recognized, its role in the evaluation of female sexual dysfunction is limited.
+Although morphological and functional alterations of genital organs may be involved in the onset and maintaining of sexual dysfunction also in women, their assessment by objective methods like ultrasound and Doppler ultrasound is very limited.

 Much evidence has already recognized the role of pelvic transvaginal ultrasound in the management of pelvic pain syndrome.
 In addition, emerging evidence supports the role of vascular evaluation of the clitoris with ultrasound as a marker of dysfunctional arousal phase.
 In addition, limited data also support the role of vascular clitoris impairment in the stratification of female forthcoming cardiovascular risk. (https://pubmed.ncbi.nlm.nih.gov/34552164/, https://pubmed.ncbi.nlm.nih.gov/27692844/)